Introduction to Academic Practice (IntroAP)

 Applying to the course

-Please ensure you have read and meet the eligibility criteria (stated on this page) before applying.
+Please ensure you have read and meet the eligibility criteria before applying.

 How places are allocated

 Places are allocated on a first-come-first-served basis as much as possible, but if we are oversubscribed, we may need to prioritise participants.
-We will take applicants who cannot be accommodated into account for our next intake.
+We will take applicants who cannot be accommodated into account for the following intake.

 Priority order if needed: